 In Chaim BaYad, Rav Palagi allows acts of appeasement, which he likens to appeasing human officials, like how we bow before a non-Jewish king—not because we worship him, but as part of cultural etiquette.

-This ranges from passive customs that all frum Jews observe, such as not sealing up a window in a room without making some kind of an opening in that same room, to other more proactive acts of appeasement not performed (or desired) by the majority of Jews.
+This ranges from passive customs observed by all frum Jews—such as not sealing up a window in a room without making some kind of an opening in that same room—to other more proactive acts of appeasement not performed (or desired) by the majority of Jews.

-Today, if you hear of people seeking out these more proactive forms of appeasement (which you don't much hear), it tends to be not-so-frum Jews seeking out rabbis to perform these acts for success in business, and so on.
+Today, even if you hear of people seeking out these more proactive forms of appeasement (and most don't), it tends to be not-so-frum Jews seeking out rabbis to perform these acts for success in business.

-(Also, the minority of rabbis willing to carry out these acts—for a nice price, of course—aren't generally the best of the rabbinical lot—far from it, actually—and it's questionable whether Rav Palagi himself would approve of their actions...especially the price they demand for the "favor.")
+Also, the minority of rabbis willing to carry out these acts (for a nice price, of course) aren't generally the best of the rabbinical lot...far from it, actually.

 Another issue is where the more passive appeasement ends & a more proactive (and dangerous) role begins.